Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 26 Oktober 2025 02.20.02 UTC
+- WIB: Minggu, 26 Oktober 2025 03.28.06 UTC
-- WITA: Minggu, 26 Oktober 2025 03.20.02 UTC
+- WITA: Minggu, 26 Oktober 2025 04.28.06 UTC
-- WIT: Minggu, 26 Oktober 2025 04.20.02 UTC
+- WIT: Minggu, 26 Oktober 2025 05.28.06 UTC

 Kutipan Inspiratif:
-"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."
+"The further you get into technology, the further you go into gaming.
+That's the general rule."

-Kategori: inspirational
+Kategori: technology